 College sport and activities will be conducted at locations on and outside the school premises.
-External venues require travel to indoor sports centres and recreational grounds, such as Thomas Acres Reserve, whilst representative MISA (Macarthur Independent Schools’ Association) sport teams may be required to travel to other Macarthur based Schools and associated MISA venues.
+External venues require travel to indoor sports centres and recreational grounds, such as Thomas Acres and Oswald Reserves, whilst representative MISA (Macarthur Independent Schools’ Association) sport teams may be required to travel to other Macarthur based schools and associated MISA venues.
 The MISA sport draw will require travel to venues by bus.
 Students who are walking to and from venues are required to follow road safety rules, e.g. wait with their teacher and only cross the road when instructed by a member of staff.

 Throughout the year students may nominate to trial for these MISA representative teams that compete against other local Macarthur Catholic, Anglican or Independent High Schools on Tuesday afternoons.
 If successful at trials in their selected sport, students will represent the school each Tuesday afternoon around various venues within the Macarthur area for the given season.
 If students are selected into a MISA team they will be expected to attend regular training sessions as advised by the team coach.